Business Energy FAQs

 - Why do you want the Business Description?

 The United Kingdom Standard Industrial Classification of Economic Activities (SIC) is used to classify business establishments and other standard units by the type of economic activity in which they are engaged.
 By asking for your Business Description we can confirm what business activity you are engaged in, as certain suppliers will only make available price plans to certain activity groups this helps us remove Price Plans that do not suit your business.
-This is NOT MANDATORY and not all suppliers provide filters for their Price Plans but by providing this information this may help reduce the likelihood of your supply application being rejected.
+This is NOT MANDATORY and not all suppliers provide filters for their tariffs but by providing this information this may help reduce the likelihood of your supply application being rejected.

 - What is a Change of Tenancy and why do you ask for this?